 - National Hospital for Neurology and Neurosurgery: The hospital restaurant is on the lower ground floor.
 Opening hours: 7am-8pm daily.
 Vending machines are located throughout the hospital.
 Visitors are welcome to use the coffee shop located on the ground floor of the adjacent Royal Hospital for Integrated Medicine, which is open from 8am-4pm daily.

-- Heart Hospital: The restaurant on the ground floor is open 8am-7pm Mon-Fri.
+- University College Hospital at Westmoreland Street: The restaurant on the ground floor is open 8am-7pm Mon-Fri.
 There are also snack bars and vending machines.

 Visitors are very welcome but we ask that they are considerate in their visiting times and behaviour for the comfort of all patients.
 Most wards have long visiting hours, but some do not allow visiting between 12.00 and 2pm when patients are eating lunch.
 It is always best to check times with your particular ward.
 If normal times are difficult for your visitors, please speak to the nurse in charge who will arrange alternative times.
 Visitors to all wards are limited to two at a time.

 Children under 12 years old may only visit patients if the nurse in charge gives permission and should be accompanied by an adult.
 The number of visitors you can have at any one time varies from ward to ward.

 Seriously ill patients may be visited at any time and we can arrange for close relatives to stay overnight.
 Please ask your nurse about this.

 Flowers - due to the risk of infection, some wards (i.e. critical care , and all inpatient wards at the National Hospital for Neurology and Neurosurgery) do not allow cut flowers or plants.
 Please check if flowers are allowed on the ward you are visiting.